mutualmobile/Praxis/README.md

+# Praxis
-# Praxis ❤️ Jetpack Compose
+2022 Hit Refresh!
+Praxis now loves ❤️ Jetpack Compose

 This is a sample app written in Kotlin following clean architecture principles which fetches random jokes and displays it.